The Case for Collaboration

 It includes detailed information, best practices, resources, and tools to help establish and organize your partnership and your work.

-The National Labor-Management Partnership has grown to include eight national organizations representing a diverse contingent of education stakeholders including teachers, principals superintendents, and many more.
+The National Labor-Management Partnership includes several national organizations representing a diverse contingent of education stakeholders including teachers, principals, superintendents, and many more.

 We all have a stake in our education system, and together we can raise the bar on student outcomes all while creating a better environment for everyone from educators to administrators.
 To that end, the National Labor Management Partnership issued a call to action to the education community to foster a culture of learning and joint problem solving in our schools and districts.